Quick pickled cucumbers are the definition of easy. All you need is cucumbers, dill, garlic, and salt. It’s the perfect crave-worthy snack!

 Instructions

 - Wash and snip off the ends of cucumbers.
-Rinse dill and clean garlic cloves.
+Rinse the dill and clean the garlic cloves.

-- Put dill, salt, garlic into the jar.
+- Put the dill, salt, and garlic into the jar.

-- Fill the jar with cucumbers.
-Pour water over cucumbers and make sure to bring the water all the way to the top.
+- Fill the jar with the cucumbers.
+Pour water over the cucumbers and make sure to bring the water all the way to the top.

-- Cover the jar with a lid and let it sit in a room temperature for 48 hours.
-Once the cucumbers are pickled, they can be stored in a fridge.
+- Cover the jar with a lid and let it sit at room temperature for 48 hours.
+Once the cucumbers are pickled, store them in the fridge.

 Do I need to sterilize the jar to use this recipe?